sanity-io/GROQ/spec/03-execution.md

 ## Expression validation

 An expression can be validated.
 This will only check that it's on a valid form, and will not execute anything.
-If an expression type does not have an explicitly defined validator in this specifiction, it has an implicit validator which runs {Validate} on all its child expressions.
+If an expression type does not have an explicitly defined validator in this specification, it has an implicit validator which runs {Validate} on all its child expressions.

 Validate(expr):